Shippable/docs/sources/reference/admiral-three-server.md

 |___ Login Token: 16a31009-0faa-460d-957a-0a98740fa1e4
 |___ Command successfully completed !!!
 ```
+* Launch the browser and navigate to the specified host and port.
 * Select `New Node` check box for the `Secrets` and `State` sections.
 Specify IP address of **Server 2** and password wherever required for the above two sections.
 Run the script on Server 2.

 * Select `New Node` check box for the `Messaging` and `Redis` sections.
 Specify IP address